brockn/hdfs-nfs-proxy/README.md

 or are running the proxy as the same user who is running the namenode you will only be able to access HDFS as user running the proxy.

-Say I have the proxy running as `noland' and I copy a file as root into /user/root, I will get this error below:
+Say I have the proxy running as noland and I copy a file as root into /user/root, I will get this error below:

     org.apache.hadoop.security.AccessControlException: Permission denied: